file-format/Docs/en/image/JFIF.md

 |Thumbnail format|1|Specifies what data format is used for the following embedded thumbnail:</br>10 : JPEG format</br>11 : 1 byte per pixel palettized format</br>13 : 3 byte per pixel RGB format|
 |Thumbnail data|variable||

-## How to open JFIF files ##

-JFIF files can be opened by the majority of the image software including the following:

-- Microsoft Photos
-- Photoshop
-- XnViewMP

 ## References ##

 - [JFIF - Wikipedia](https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format#History)